My Grandma’s Simple Laundry Trick That Gets Bathroom Towels So Fluffy and Clean

 Start by putting your used towels in the washer, being careful not to cram them in.
 Do not put any detergent, and instead add one cup of white vinegar to the detergent compartment.
 Place your washer setting on “warm” or “hot,” depending on if they are colored towels (warm) or white ones (hot).
 Then allow the towels to go through one complete cycle.

-Once your towels are through their first wash, my grandma says to wash them again.
+Once your towels are through their first wash, you’ll wash them again.
 This time, you’ll be sprinkling one cup of baking soda directly into your washer before you shut the lid.

 After these two washes, your towels will have much less detergent caked into their fibers, which tends to be the reason why they lose their softness.
-And following a cycle in the dryer, you’ll have cleaner and fluffier towels than before!
-You may even find yourself wanting to wrap up in them, which has a certain spa-like appeal.
+And after a cycle in the dryer, the towels will be cleaner and fluffier than before!
+You may even find yourself wanting to wrap yourself up in them, which has a certain spa-like appeal.

 Vinegar is pungent, and there’s a chance you might still smell it after your soft, fluffy towels come out of the wash.
 It’s tempting to try a fragrant detergent or fabric softener, but you’ve just done so much work to strip the towel fibers of commercial product buildup.
 Instead, try these alternative methods to get rid of any vinegar scent that might linger in your laundry.